Appendix L: Outlook Add-In

 • Email Security Portal Access

-Allows authorized users to quickly access the Harmony Email Security Portal to manage quarantined emails and submit restore requests directly from their inbox.
+Allows authorized users to quickly access the Email Security Administrator Portal to manage quarantined emails and submit restore requests directly from their inbox.
 See Accessing the Email Security Portal from Outlook.

 Configuring the Outlook Add-In

-00:03: This tutorial demonstrates how to configure the Outlook Add-in with Harmony Email and Collaboration.
+00:03: This tutorial demonstrates how to configure the Outlook Add-in in the Email Security

-00:09: Log in to Infinity Portal and access the Harmony Email and Collaboration Administration Portal.
+00:10: Log in to Check Point Portal and access the Email Security Administration Portal.

-00:16: From the left navigation panel, select User Interaction then click Misdirected Emails.
+00:16: From the left navigation panel, click User Interaction and then click Misdirected Emails.
+The portal shows all the supported on-screen warnings for misdirected emails.

-00:52: To show checkpoint branding in the warning dialogue.
-Enable the display powered by checkpoint, toggle to allow users to bypass the warning if needed enable the allow and users to ignore warnings to
+00:57: To show checkpoint branding in the warning dialogue.
+Enable the display powered by checkpoint, toggle to allow users to bypass the warning if needed enable, the allow and users to ignore warnings tog.

-01:21: To add a button that opens the End User Portal directly from Outlook, select the Email security portal checkbox.
+01:23: To add a button that opens the End User Portal directly from Outlook, select the Email security portal checkbox.
 It allows users to manage quarantined emails and restore requests without re-authentication.
-Then click "Save and Download .xml" to download the configuration file.
-Upload the downloaded xml file to the Microsoft 365 Admin Center to deploy or update the add-in for your users.

-01:55: The Outlook Add-In performs real-time checks during user actions such as Send, Reply, Reply All, and Forward.
+02:15: Once the Outlook add-in is deployed, it performs real-time checks with the user actions such as Send, Reply, Reply All, and Forward.
 When a potential risk is detected, the system displays an on-screen warning to the user before the email is sent.

 This section explains how to configure and deploy the Outlook Add-In for your organization.